Related Collard Greens Recipes

 It's a straightforward dish that uses basic ingredients but extremely flavorful.
 By slowly simmering the tender leaves in a smoky broth, they become richly infused with flavor while still maintaining their crunchy texture.
 Bacon is used in place of the usual smoked ham hocks.

 Meshell Ndegeocello sings about her struggle to remain faithful in her relationship.
-It's honest and the simple instrumentation elevates the song in the same with the bacon contributes multiple elements to this dish.
+It’s honest and the simple instrumentation elevates the song in the same way the bacon contributes multiple elements to this dish.
+Collard greens with bacon is a staple in soul food cuisine, enhancing the sensory and cultural experience.
+The song is a great pairing for a few different reasons:

 Flavor Back-Story